peilin54/edgar-data-extract/README.md

 The code generates three .csv output files: `nonDerivative.csv`, `derivative.csv`, and `footnotes.csv`.
 **`Note:`** if the .csv files already `exist` in the directory, running the code will **`append`** entries to the existing .csv files.
-These files can be loaded into Pandas DataFrames as:
+The generated .csv files can be loaded into Pandas DataFrames in a Python shell or Jupyter Notebook as:
 ```
 import pandas as pd